Xubuntu/lightdm-gtk-greeter/README.md

 This project is one of many greeters for [LightDM](https://github.com/canonical/lightdm).

+This fork adds the possibility to cancel the automatic login by clicking on a button.

 ## About LightDM

 LightDM is a cross-desktop display manager.
 A display manager is a daemon that: